aazuspan/snazzy/README.md

 - 🗺️ Customize your Earth Engine basemap in any script or App
 - ✨ Add any style from [Snazzy Maps](https://snazzymaps.com) by URL, name, or tags with one line of code
+- 🆒 Add any [Font Awesome free icon](https://fontawesome.com/search?m=free&o=r) to your widgets with one line of code
 - ⚡ Asynchronous evaluation for fast, non-blocking execution

 ## Usage